clementsainsRobotics/speechcontrol-old/README.md

     # python packagesetup.py install
     # python trainersetup.py install

+## Testing

+We use nosetests for launching tests - go to the directory with a subproject (daemon, for example) and run `nosetests' from there.
+You should see some PocketSphinx output and finally the report.

 ## Bug Reporting

 Use our GitHub Issues feature enabled for SpeechControl to post about problems.